Try it now: Open the — run real Git commands in your browser with live commit graphs. No install required.

 # 1. Stash your changes

-git stash save "WIP: refactoring pipeline, AI changes"
+git stash push -m "WIP: refactoring pipeline, AI changes"

 # 2. Fix the urgent bug